nucypher/taco-storage-sdk/README.md

 # TACo Storage SDK

-A professional SDK for encrypted data storage and retrieval using TACo (Threshold Access Control) with multiple provider adapters.
+TypeScript SDK for encrypted data storage with TACo (Threshold Access Control), supporting multiple storage providers including IPFS and SQLite.

 ## Overview

-The TACo Storage SDK provides a high-level interface for storing and retrieving encrypted data using threshold cryptography.
-It supports multiple storage backends through a pluggable adapter system, starting with IPFS and SQLite adapters.
+This TypeScript SDK provides a high-level interface for storing and retrieving encrypted data using NuCypher's TACo (Threshold Access Control) system.
+It features a pluggable adapter architecture supporting multiple storage providers including IPFS for decentralized storage and SQLite for local/centralized storage.

 ## Features